MCSA - Sanctioned vs Regional Regattas

 Here is the latest sailing instructions used for MCSA sanctioned events.
 You may use as a reference to compile your own regional sailing instructions.

-MCSA Standard Sailing Instructions
+2020 MCSA Masters Championship Sailing Instructions

 Abandonment & Safety